Q: What is the best way to begin my research?

 Where is the Nixon Library located and why do I need to go there to review the materials?

-The Nixon Presidential Library and Museum is in Yorba Linda, California.
+The Richard Nixon Presidential Library and Museum is in Yorba Linda, California.
 Currently, very few original materials are available online, and we are not staffed to do substantive research.

 Must I make advance arrangements to use the Nixon materials?